redis/docs/content/commands/ts.add/index.md

 <details open><summary><code>IGNORE ignoreMaxTimediff ignoreMaxValDiff</code></summary>

-is the policy for handling the insertion of a new sample.
-Both of the following conditions must be met.
+is the policy for handling duplicate samples.
+A new sample is considered a duplicate and is ignored if the following conditions are met:

-  - The timestamp of the new sample is less than the previous maximum timestamp (`ignoreMaxTimeDiff`).
+  - The difference of the current timestamp from the previous timestamp (`timestamp - max_timestamp`) is less than or equal to `ignoreMaxTimeDiff`;
-  - The absolute value of the new sample is less than the value of maximum timestamp's value (`ignoreMaxValDiff`)
+  - The absolute value difference of the current value from the value at the previous maximum timestamp (`abs(value - value_at_max_timestamp`) is less than or equal to `ignoreMaxValDiff`;

-  When not specified: set to the global [IGNORE_MAX_TIME_DIFF]({{< baseurl >}}/develop/data-types/timeseries/configuration#ignore_max_time_diff-and-ignore_max_val_diff) and [IGNORE_MAX_VAL_DIFF]({{< baseurl >}}/develop/data-types/timeseries/configuration#ignore_max_time_diff-and-ignore_max_val_diff), which are, by default, both set to 0.

-  These parameters are used when creating a new time series to set the per-key parameters, and are ignored when called with an existing time series (the existing per-key configuration parameters is used).

-  Note that this insertion filter is not effective for out-of-order insertions (timestamp < max_timestamp).

-For each call to `TS.ADD` (and for each time-value pair passed to `TS.MADD`), if the following condition is met, then the sample is ignored.
+  - The sample is added in-order (`timestamp ≥ max_timestamp`).

+This can be expressed algorithmically as follows:

 ```
 if ((series is not a compaction) &&